Last Updated on August 10, 2022 by Jeremy

 While we liked the food here, we have to say it fell flat compared to the first meal we had here several years ago that left us talking about it for days.
 The price point is also a bit disconcerting – especially for tacos that range from $13 to $22 for just two.
 However, one thing that hasn't changed is the value and quality of the cocktails.
 They're a solid bet and are reasonably priced given the downtown location.

 Finally, reservations are notoriously hard to get here (along with all the other restaurants in the Richard DeShantz restaurant group) on weekends.
 Weekdays are a little bit easier but still require a reservation- we were able to snag a peak weeknight spot about a week in advance.
 However, for those who want to enjoy this one in a more fast-casual experience, you may want to consider hitting the restaurant's second location, tako Torta, in Bakery Square!

 täkō is located at 214 6th Street in downtown Pittsburgh.
 Advanced reservations are essential, especially on weekends.

-For more downtown Pittsburgh restaurants, check out Butcher and the Rye, Or, the Whale, Union Standard, Condado Tacos, Bea Taco Town, or Pizzaiolo Primo!
+For more downtown Pittsburgh restaurants, check out Butcher and the Rye, Condado Tacos, Sally Ann's, Bea Taco Town, or Pizzaiolo Primo!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!